Roopali-Ghodke/RRMvHck2018/README.md

 ## How to execute

-This application is build in JAVA language.
+This application is built in JAVA language.
 So in order to execute this, JAVA JRE is needed.
 With JAVA JRE, execute below command.

 `java -jar smart-yatri-card-executable.jar`